 As for toys: I would suggest that anyone who can see that word or the things themselves in the context of suffering without a serious pang needs to review their humanity (if we can trust that term).
 It’s true that journalists like to exploit the trope, spotting toys at crash sites and such, but that only suggests that it’s a reliably human appeal.
 To be told of a toy sewing machine in the ruins of a wrecked city (Mosul?
 Damascus?) and not to be moved by it would surely be inhuman.
 And I would say the same for “toys” in laboratories.
 The word reminds us, too, that animals, once fallen under human authority and control, have the character and situation of children.
 Not by chance did C.S.Lewis make children the objects of scientific research in his unfinished science fiction novel ‘The Dark Tower’: it’s the true relation.
 And dismissing these toys as an “amusement park” is indeed just what the boy Eustace would be doing.
 Whatever important and useful conclusions Professor Godbout comes to about aging and stress, we can be sure they’ll be a small part of what those conditions really mean to humans and to other animals.

 And that’s the moral of all this.
 The Science article ends, more or less happily, with the words of a vet in charge of the enrichment project at the University of Michigan: “We owe it to these creatures to give them the best lives possible … We should be doing the best we can.”
-Science can have nothing to say, of course, about what we “owe” or “should be doing”.
+Science itself can have nothing to say, of course, about what we “owe” or “should be doing”.
 But all except the most fanatical of scientists would recognise that there’s no vice versa here: science itself must be subject to moral constraints, to such concepts as “owe” and “should”.
 This is what the philosopher and novelist Iris Murdoch meant when she wrote “There is only one culture, of which science, so interesting and so dangerous [agreed, in both cases], is now an important part.”

 The concept of ‘positive animal welfare’, and the enrichment project at the University of Michigan, are welcome developments, and we must hope that the researches of such as Professor Lawrence in the matter of animal emotions and susceptibilities will indeed do something to improve the treatment of animals.
 Still, it’s perverse to rely on the maltreatment of some animals in order to help others, and it’s anyway not necessary.
 By the phrase “one culture”, Iris Murdoch meant the whole human mind and its history of communications in language and art.
 Over the centuries this mind has built a great tradition of sympathy and understanding for life beyond the human.
 We don’t need the particular sub-set of thought called science to authorize our trust in this achievement.
 Still less should we allow science to relegate or belittle it, or to postpone appropriate action while yet further research is done into what we already have every reason to treat as true: namely, that all life contains the urge to flourish, and accordingly that non-human varieties have just as much right to do so in their own ways as we have in ours.